shajra/haskell-tags-nix/README.md

 nix-haskell-tags --file ./test --attr build.nixpkgs --emacs
 ```

 The default name for the tags file is "tags" for the ctags format and "TAGS" for the etags format.
-But you can change the name with the `--out-link` switch.
+But you can change the name with the `--output` switch.

 Lastly, if you have a Haskell.nix build, you need to use the `--haskell-nix` switch.
 Here's an example of generating tags from the Haskell.nix build of our example project: